photoprism/photoprism-docs/docs/user-guide/organize/video.md

     require a significant amount of extra storage.

 !!! tldr ""
-    HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
+    HEVC/H.265 video files can have a `.mp4` file extension too, which is often associated with AVC only.
 This is because MP4 is a *container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
 The file extension doesn't really tell you anything other than that it's probably a video file.

-*[HEVC]: H.265 / High Efficiency Video Coding
+*[HEVC]: High Efficiency Video Coding / H.265